 It is expected that S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC, ("S&P") will assign a municipal bond rating of "AA" (stable outlook) to this issue of Bonds with the understanding that upon delivery of the Bonds, a municipal bond insurance policy insuring the timely payment of the principal of and interest on the Bonds will be issued by Build America Mutual Assurance Company.
-Moody's Investors Service ("Moody's") has also assigned an underlying rating of "Baa2" to the Bonds.
-An explanation of the ratings may be obtained from S&P and Moody's, respectively.
-See "INVESTMENT CONSIDERATIONS-Risk Factors Related to the Purchase of Municipal Bond Insurance," "MUNICIPAL BOND INSURANCE" and "APPENDIX B."
+No application has been made to a municipal rating company for an underlying rating on the Bonds, nor is it expected that the District would have received an investment grade rating if application had been made.

-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by S&P or Moody's if, in their judgment, circumstances so warrant.
+The rating reflects only the view of such organization and the District makes no representation as to the appropriateness of the rating.
+There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by S&P, if in its judgment, circumstances so warrant.
 Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.